samsonovss/ESPHome-Treadmill-FTMS/README.md

 ```

 ## Future Plans
+- Expanding FTMS support for Kinomap compatibility on iOS.
 - Add interactive elevation maps and new training programs.
 - Develop a display with a user-friendly interface.
 - Enable auto-incline support in Zwift.